-The Annual Operations Plan requires the following actions under the leadership of BNL Fire/Rescue with input from the Natural Resource Manager, when necessary:
+The national wildland fire standard for an Annual Operations Plan requires the following actions under the leadership of BNL Fire Rescue with input from the Prescribed Fire Program Manager, when necessary:

 - Review Suffolk County Mutual Aid Agreement.
 (Fire Chief) - Update the detection and dispatch elements contained in BNL Fire Rescue Group's "Wildland Fire Response Procedure."
-(Appendix E Fire Chief) - Review the communication plan elements and assigned radio frequencies in the "Brushfire Response Plan."
-(Appendix E - Fire Chief) - Review staffing and availability for prescribed fire planning.
-(Burn Boss of each prescribed fire) - Review firebreak needs and identify the need for maintenance to Facilities and Operations.
-(Fire Protection Engineering) - Complete any needed updates to Prescribed Fire Plans and submit for review following Appendix D Sample Prescribed Fire Plan, so they can be approved by the spring of each year.
-(Natural Resource Manager and Burn Boss) - Carry out site preparation for prescribed burns.
-(Natural Resource Manager)
+(Fire Chief) - Review the communication plan elements and assigned radio frequencies in the "Brushfire Response Plan."
+(Fire Chief) - Review staffing and availability for prescribed fire planning.
+(Prescribed Fire Program Manager) - Review firebreak needs and identify the need for maintenance to Facilities and Operations.
+(Fire Rescue) - Complete any needed updates to Prescribed Burn Plans and submit for review following Appendix B Sample Prescribed Fire Plan, so they can be approved by the spring of each year.
+(Prescribed Fire Program Manager and Burn Boss) - Carry out site preparation for prescribed burns.
+(Prescribed Fire Program Manager)